romainGuiet/fablab-web/README.md

 Requirement
 ------------

-To run a build :
+To run the application :

  * Java JRE 7
  * Glassfish 4